ryanwilsond/belte/docs/Buckle.md

 For more information specifically on the Repl, see the [Repl help doc](.\Repl.md).

-### *-p*

-Stop compilation after the preprocessing phase.
-File output options are treated normally, and the outputted preprocessed file will be a source code file (ending in *.pblt* by default) with all preprocessing directives evaluated.
-The preprocessing phase is always ran by default with no output modifier options.

 ### *-s*

 Stop compilation after compiling, resulting in assemble code.
 File output options are treated normally, and the